Alighorab/instruction-level-MIPS-simulator/README.md

   9. *quit*: quit the shell.

 ## The Simulation Routine
 - The simulation routine carries out the instruction-level simulation of the input MIPS program.
-During the execution of an instruction, the simulator should take the current architectural state and modify it according to the ISA description of the instruction in the [*MIPS R4000 User Manual*](https://github.com/Alighorab/instruction-level-MIPS-simulator/blob/main/MIPSISA.pdf) (32-bit mode only) that is provided on the course website.
+During the execution of an instruction, the simulator should take the current architectural state and modify it according to the ISA description of the instruction in the [*MIPS R4000 User Manual*](https://github.com/Alighorab/instruction-level-MIPS-simulator/blob/main/MIPSISA.pdf) (32-bit mode only).
 The architectural state includes the PC, the general purpose registers, and the memory image.
-The state is contained in the global variables apwcified in [*shell.h*](https://github.com/Alighorab/instruction-level-MIPS-simulator/blob/main/src/shell.h)
+The state is contained in the global variables in [*shell.h*](https://github.com/Alighorab/instruction-level-MIPS-simulator/blob/main/src/shell.h)

 ## My Work
 - I've implemented the function *process_instruction()* in [*sim.c*](https://github.com/Alighorab/instruction-level-MIPS-simulator/blob/main/src/sim.c).